Strombocactus disciformis (DC.) Britton & Rose

 Strombocactus disciformis subsp. disciformis, Mammillaria disciformis (basionym), Ariocarpus disciformis, Pediocactus disciformis

-Strombocactus disciformis is a rare cactus with strong, turnip-like root and small, sunken, roughly spherical stem covered with spirally arranged overlapping tubercles, each with a spine-bearing areole at its tip.
-The stem is blue-green with a grayish tinge, up to 3.2 inches (8 cm) tall, blue-green with a grayish tinge.
-The spines are 4 to 5, erect, dark grey at the tips, pale grey at the base and up to 0.8 inches (2 cm) long.
+Strombocactus disciformis is a rare cactus with a turnip-like root and a small sunken spherical or flattened stem covered with spirally arranged overlapping tubercles, each with a spine-bearing areole at its tip.
+The stem is blue-green with a grayish tinge, up to 3.2 inches (8 cm) tall and up to 3.6 inches (9 cm) in diameter.
+Spines are erect, dark grey at the tips, pale grey at the base, and up to 0.8 inches (2 cm) long.
 Each areole bears 4 to 5 spines.
-Flowers are shiny cream-colored, up to 1.4 inches (3.5 cm) in diameter and come in early spring from new growth at the crown.
+Flowers are shiny cream-colored, up to 1.4 inches (3.5 cm) in diameter, and appear from the new growth at the crown in early spring.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).